RedLion8399/RedLion8399/README.md

 ## :rocket: Projects
-Here you can find an excerpt of from all of my public projects.
-As you know a project is never finished and can always be improved.
-Neverltheless I will try to give you an overview of the state some of them are currently in.
+Here you can find an excerpt from all of my public projects.
+As you know, a project is never finished and can always be improved.
+Nevertheless, I will try to give you an overview of the state some of them are currently in.

 ### These projects are currently in development:
 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=RedLion8399&repo=Improved-Greenfoot-World&theme=light)](https://github.com/RedLion8399/Improved-Greenfoot-World#gh-light-mode-only) [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=RedLion8399&repo=Improved-Greenfoot-World&theme=dark)](https://github.com/RedLion8399/Improved-Greenfoot-World#gh-dark-mode-only)